William Fleming Hoggan Jarrett: Research

+Research results

+The application of Jarrett's research methods of control has resulted in FeLV infection now being uncommon in many countries and has made a profound improvement to cat welfare.
+Consistent and methodical collaboration with colleagues yielded great results.

-A valuable collaboration of Bill’s group with Jim Neil (FRSE) and his molecular biological colleagues at the Beatson Institute for Cancer Research on University of Glasgow's Garscube campus provided an opportunity to define the molecular events in the pathogenesis of lymphoma by FeLV.
+A valuable contribution to Jarrett's group was undertaken by Jim Neil (FRSE) whose molecular biological colleagues worked at the Beatson Institute for Cancer Research on the University of Glasgow's Garscube campus.
+Here the research team was provided with an opportunity of how to define the molecular events in the pathogenesis of lymphoma by FeLV.
 They discovered that the virus activated cellular oncogenes by several mechanisms of insertional mutagenesis.

-When Jim subsequently moved his group to the Veterinary School and established a Laboratory of Molecular Oncology, he began to use this device in other systems to identify novel oncogenes.
+When Neil subsequently moved his group to the Veterinary School and established a Laboratory of Molecular Oncology, he began to use this device in other systems to identify novel oncogenes.
 He also became involved in defining the molecular events that caused other FeLV-related disease.
-Bill’s detailed pathological studies of haematopoietic disease in the cat showed that FeLV caused several types of anaemia as well as leukaemia and lymphoma.
-FeLV subtypes were recognised that caused pure red cell aplasia (PRCA) and the group showed these viruses to be mutants of the common form of the virus, which blocked the production of red blood cell at a specific stage of differentiation.
+Jarrett's detailed pathological studies of haematopoietic disease in the cat showed that FeLV caused several types of anaemia as well as leukaemia and lymphoma.

+FeLV subtypes were recognised, showing how this caused problems for pure red cell aplasia (PRCA).
+Furthermore, the research team showed these viruses to be mutants of the common form of the virus, which blocked the production of red blood cells at a specific stage of differentiation.

 Another offshoot of the expertise generated by FeLV research was the creation of the Leukaemia Research Fund Human Virus Centre with the remit to discover viruses as causes of human leukaemia and lymphoma.
 The first director was David Onions (FRSE) who had been involved in defining the pathogenesis of PRCA in cats.
-The director is currently Bill’s daughter, Ruth, a graduate in medicine who had been a postgraduate scientist with Robert Gallo.
+The current director of the Centre is Jarrett's daughter Ruth, a graduate in medicine who had been a postgraduate scientist with Robert Gallo.